pieroproietti/penguins-eggs/sourceforge/files/iso/manjaro/README.md

 Disclaim

-__Please note what this project is in no way connected to Linux Mint in any official way, it’s just my personal experiment.__
+__Please note what this project is in no way connected to the original distro in any official way, it’s just my personal experiment.__